Why Beach Cruiser Bikes Should Have Gears and Brakes

 Having either a completely revamped system of hand brakes instead of coasters, or simply a backup system for your beach cruiser is one of the better decisions you can make in terms of simplicity, safety, and ease of use.
 It is always better to have hand brakes on your beach cruisers because:

-• Heat Dissipation – The best part about hand brakes when compared to coaster brakes is their high rate of heat dissipation when braking, which allows for more abrupt stops as well as safer cycling because tires are less prone to overheating.
+The best part about hand brakes when compared to coaster brakes is their high rate of heat dissipation when braking.
+This allows for more abrupt stops as well as safer cycling because tires are less prone to overheating.

 It is quite common to have to replace the grease and innards of your coaster brake if you have been going downhill using them.
 Without doing this, you would be taking away their few safety features, and turning your beach cruiser into a death trap.